Discover the differences between male and female kittens, and how to choose the right one for you.

 Females, on the other hand, can be a bit more fussy.
 They are more likely to select one human in the household who becomes their favourite, and develop a strong preference towards that one person.

 Females tend to be a bit neater and tidier!

 If you already have a cat at home and are looking to introduce another one, then you may wonder whether your existing cat might take better to a male or female kitten.
 In our experience, as long as you introduce your new kitten to your existing cat in the right way, then there shouldn't be any problems, and the sex of the new kitten shouldn't make a difference.
 Discover how to introduce a new kitten the right way.

 A good breeder should always be happy to answer sensible questions, so discuss it with the breeder you choose.
 They should be able to help you select a kitten that is likely to have a laid-back personality, or any other trait that you would like.
 Kittens’ personalities often take after their parents’, so a good breeder who knows their cats well should be able to help you choose the most suitable parents for your kitten.
 If the parents' have had previous litters, then this will also give the breeder an insight into the likely personality of the kittens.

 A very good breeder will also go to extra lengths to socialise your kitten and help you select a kitten from the litter with a suitable temperament, as they should know their kittens very well.
 We are always happy to help with this, and, whilst there are no guarantees that a kitten's personality will remain the same into adulthood, we find that this is true more often than not.

 Try not to get too decided on whether you would like a male or female kitten before you see the litter you are interested in.
 Overall, it is not a hugely important point.
+It is more important to choose a good breeder who works hard to socialise their kittens and knows their cats well so they can advise you on whether a particular kitten would be a good fit for your family.
 Keeping a more open mind allows your kitten to choose you - and we see this happen a lot!